volkertb/ich2player/README.txt

 4) No volume adjusts are done by the codec.
 Your mixer and codec might default to muted and/or off when you boot into DOS.
 See the file codec.asm as to where you can change this easily.

+5) The detection routine seems to be quite slow, at least in a QEMU VM or when running in DOSBox.
+The detection speed might be better on actual hardware, though.
+If anybody knows a way to speed up the detection process, please share how.

 -----------------------------------------------------------------------------